SoHasegawa/datagovbench/README.md

 ## Getting Started

 ### Sample Datasets Download
-Please download the datasets from the released zip file, and extract the zip file.
+Please download the datasets from the released page, and extract the zip file.

 ### Environment Setup